Developer Guide

 - Test case:

-, describing that the currently displayed list is showing all applications that are within 1 day of interview time.
+Result Box, describing that the currently displayed list is showing all applications that are within 1 day of interview time.

 - Expected output: The application list updates to only displaying the first application of the original list.
 A success message is shown in the